Saran416/MainGate-Face-Detection/README.md

 ```bash
 streamlit run app.py

 ```

+2. **crop_image.py**

+- This file contains the function to crop the face from the image.

+The model

+1. **verification.ipynb**

+- This file contains the code to train the verification model.

 2. **recognition.ipynb**

-3. **crop_image.py**

-- This file contains the function to crop the face from the image.
+- This file contains the code to train the recognition model.

 ## Future Improvements